-Our Sleep Medicine services are provided by board-certified sleep-specialist physicians who are dedicated to the evaluation and treatment of sleep apnea, insomnia, restless legs syndrome, narcolepsy and other sleep disorders.
+Our Sleep Medicine services are provided by our sleep-specialist physicians who are dedicated to the evaluation and treatment of sleep apnea, insomnia, restless legs syndrome, narcolepsy and other sleep disorders.
+Lawrence M. Saltis, MD and Nizar Z. Nader, MD, FCCP are board-certified for sleep disorder treatment and available for office-based consultations to help you find the rest and relief you need.

 Referring physicians receive timely reports which are critical to initiating treatment or further study.
 Our sleep physicians not only interpret sleep study results, they also are available for consults with referring physicians and patients.